I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 3: Deployment and Evaluation

 Daily Likert self-reports reflected moderate helpfulness (M=3.61/5, SD=0.89) and an even stronger sense of authorship control (M=3.94/5, SD=0.84).
 Taken together with the interaction logs, where suggestions were often accepted partially (frequently just one word) and used selectively, this pattern suggests the model was helpful without undermining agency, with the user leveraging it opportunistically while retaining control over voice.

-\subsubsection{Diary Reflections}
+\subsection{Diary Reflections}

 The lead author completed 35 diary entries that revealed moments where the system amplified cultural identity and fluency, as well as situations where it introduced friction, privacy concerns, or technical breakdowns.
-To capture these dynamics, we organized the reflections into four themes: \textit{Personalization \& Identity}, \textit{Usefulness and Contextual Fit}, \textit{Privacy and Intrusion}, and \textit{Fragility of Access}.
-To reflect the personal nature of these observations, we report these from a first-person perspective.
+To capture these dynamics, we summarized and categorized the diary entries into three themes: (1) \textit{Contextual Fit and Conversational Steering as Determinants of Agency.}, (2) \textit{Performing and Co-Constructing Identity Through Ultra-Personalization.}, and (3) \textit{Contextual Integrity Breakdowns and Privacy Intrusions in Daily Use.} To reflect the personal nature of these observations, we report these from a first-person perspective.

-\textbf{Personalization \& Identity.} One of the most striking capabilities of the ultra-personalized LLM was its ability to capture my identity and cultural background.
-I usually have encounters with Spanish-speaking people where I would naturally want to speak Spanish, but Argentine Spanish and/or Spanglish.
-The LLM handled this seamlessly, for example, when I met with 2 high school classmates that I haven't seen in over 10 years, the LLM generated casual Argentine slang like “che boludo” in its predictions as well as an instance where it popped up without any additional context “no soy boludo”, an extremely casual way to say “I understand”.
-Although this instance was sprinkled with some good suggestions, in reality, the LLM only contributed only 1.7\% of my speech during this day.
-This kind of code-switching is very natural and frequently happens in my day-to-day face-to-face communication.